lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 + When we apply log transformation, the expectation & variance of the transformed value is not the function of the expectation & variance of the untransformed value! -> due to Jenson's inequality

+  –> **doing the logarithmic transformation changes the distribution of the data points!**

   + let $x_t := ln(r_t)$ ~ $N(0, \sigma^2)$ , the transformed value, $r_t = exp(x_t)$ `x = rnorm(1000, sd=2)`, ` r = exp(x)`
   + `mean(r)` $\neq$ `exp(mean(x))` and `var(r)^0.5` $\neq$ `exp(var(x))^0.5`
     + the correct formula is `mean(r)` = `exp(var(x)/2)` and `var(r)^0.5` = `(exp(var(x))*(exp(var(x))-1))^0.5`